Recording, Mixing & Production Services

 If any parts are running live from external sound modules or virtual instruments, they’ll need to be bounced down to audio.
 For programmed drum parts, please try to separate out the different drum samples onto different tracks as much as you can - it leaves a lot more room for manoeuvre in terms of getting the sound you’re after.
 It’s also handy in this case if you can include the MIDI trigger files you used as well, in case there’s a need to synchronise any layers/effects with your programming.
 In addition to the multitrack files, please provide a stereo WAV/AIFF file of your own most recent mix, as well as an indication of any specific commercial tracks which would be good benchmarks for the kind of sound you’re after.
 Mix sonics can vary a lot even between songs apparently in the same musical genre, so without any input from you it’s only possible to make an educated guess at the exact sound you’re aiming for.

-The pricing for mixing services is £375 (plus 19% VAT) for a nominal 10-hour day.
+The pricing for recording, mixing, and production services is £375 (plus 19% VAT) for a nominal 10-hour day.
 For longer sessions a discounted rate of £300/day is available, and further discounts may also be possible if you’re happy for your project to be featured in my educational activities for Sound On Sound and Cambridge-MT.
-As a rough guide, most self-produced multitrack productions take at least 2-3 days to mix to a professional standard on my own system.
+Reasonable travel/accommodation expenses (economy class travel and local bed-and-breakfast) will be charged in addition, wherever the training location is more than 60 minutes’ drive from my home in Munich, Germany.
+Travel time may also charged as session time, depending on the length of the session.
+As a rough guide, most self-produced multitrack productions take at least 2-3 days to mix to a professional standard on my own system, whereas multitracks I’ve recorded myself usually require no more than one day per song.
 My normal working hours are Monday-Friday, 8am-3pm and then 8pm-11pm, although weekend sessions can occasionally be accommodated by special request.
-You are welcome to attend the session if you wish, at no extra charge, but this is by no means necessary, because Mike is used to working remotely.
-In addition to the finished mix files, Mike can also provide his Reaper project file for each mix if you wish to examine his settings and/or follow up the mixing with further training sessions.
+In practice, I normally find it works out best if I can develop a first draft of any mix on my own, but you are welcome to attend the session if you wish, at no extra charge.
+In addition to the finished mix files, I can also provide my Reaper project file for each mix if you wish to examine my settings and/or follow up the mixing with further training sessions.

 Travel & Accommodation